 Passwords must be a minimum of six characters.
-There are no requirements for unique character types.
+There are no requirements for unique character types, as of May 2025.
+Starting in January 2026, password will require a minimum of two special characters (non-alpha) and will expire after 365 days of being set.
+Users will also no longer be able to re-use previously used passwords.
 If the user fails after five attempts to provide a correct password, the user will be locked out and an eStudy administrator will be notified to reset their password and to restore access.